Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 extension `.t6` will continue to be supported for 6.e, with deprecation messages appearing from 6.f onward.

+Tools and editors should support both `.rakutest` and `.t` extensions. `.t` extension is shared by other languages, so editors that can interpret shebangs or have other heuristics should use these means to disambiguate raku `.t` files from test files written in other languages.
+Editors and tools that are raku-oriented (like Comma, zef, etc.) should assume that `.t` files without a shebang are Raku test files.

 On Windows, installers should add a `.raku` association alongside the `.p6` association for the time being.
 Around the time of 6.f, a `.p6` association could be deselected by default, and perhaps dropped entirely by 6.g.